-Yo, blow-dryer, we’re really happy for you, but air is like, the best hair tool of all time.
-(Kanye 2009 throwback—couldn’t help ourselves).
 Though we couldn’t imagine a world where we ditched our dryers for good, we have been favoring another method lately: air-drying.
-Which might just sound like a fancy way of saying doing nothing at all, but we promise there’s a very specific method to this art form (yes, air-drying is an art form, we said it).
+(Cue the collective sighs of relief from our hairdressers.)
+Air-drying might just sound like a fancy way of saying doing nothing at all, but we promise there’s a very specific method to this art form (yes, air-drying is an art form, we said it).
 From choosing the right products to knowing exactly what you do to your hair post-shower, the technique is vital to saving you on many a rushed morning (hi, Mondays).

-News flash: No one’s hair air-dries to perfection without the help of some sort of product (unless you’re Beyoncé—we have a feeling she wakes up like that).
+News flash: No one’s hair air-dries to perfection without the help of some sort of product (Cindy Crawford famously once said "Even I don't wake up looking like Cindy Crawford).
 The key here is to choose the right leave-in product for your hair type.
-Too heavy and your strands will look droopy and laden with product once dry; too light and you run the risk of veering into poof-ball territory.
+Too heavy on fine hair, and your strands will look droopy and laden with product once dry.
+Too light, and you run the risk of veering into poof-ball territory.
 One product that we’ve found works on all hair types is Reverie Milk.
-The light, lotion-like consistency is easy to rake through wet or damp strands and gives all hair textures softness and shine without a hint of stickiness—no frizzies allowed.
+The light, lotion-like consistency is easy to rake through wet or damp strands and gives all hair textures softness and shine without a hint of stickiness—no frizz allowed.

 Consider this the ultimate hair multitasker.
 Want to prime your strands for your favorite hair oil?
 Spritz this.
 Want to revive second-day hair and boost radiance?
 You guessed it—spritz again.
 Moringa flower extract gives a dose of moisture and shine and helps your strands air-dry to perfection.